 Credit Transfer & Course Registration

 If you are in Dietrich School of Arts and Sciences, credit from the Pitt on Location Program will transfer to your University of Pittsburgh transcript as letter grade (LG) or satisfactory/no credit (S/NC).
-You will get to decide the grading base for your courses when you enroll in the program and select your courses.
+You will get to decide the grading basis for your courses when you enroll in the program and select your courses.

 If you are in the College of Business Administration, your on-Location credit will transfer to your Pitt transcript only as S/NC except from SCUPI.
 Since SCUPI classes have Pitt course numbers, all students can receive letter grades.